ECS189E/project-f19-tutorntutee/README.md

 find friends to sign in as tutees and tutors and try to match them, and try to chat over through our chat system

+### Sprint Four
+link to trello for milestone 4: https://trello.com/b/1m1k7UMw/milestone-4

+Goals:
+- Able to store all the chat histories and chat with multiple people in a row(chat tableview)
+- Able to upload profile image and set it perminently.
+- Able to change username
+- Generate Posts, chats and profile tabs
+- Able to delete a exsiting post by creater
+- Able to generate new email with prefilled receiver's email address.
+- Tentative: implement google map API for class localization
+- Tentative: implement real time class matcher

+Chat View Controller:<br>
+Able to store all the chat histories and chat with multiple people in a row by implementing a seperate view for scrollable chats.

+HomeView:<br>
+Polishing the existing posts and read the posts from firebase.
+Be able to have the most recent post information all the time.

+Database:<br>
+Add class schedules & locations

+Homeview feeds view controller:<br>
+be able to display all tutors with correct information from database. be able to generate new posts. be able to go into chatbox.

+Class Localizer :<br>
+Tentative: implement google map api with current user's location with (longitutde, latitude) within the range in real time.
+Tentative: match classes with real time with the class time.
+If both satisfy the user's location & time, it will auto generate classes for user when user try to look for a tutor session.

+Third party libaries: <br>
+Firebase
+Google Map Api

+test plan:
+Test out with friends before Push it to App store